 · There is a collaboration among the providers, which creates better outcomes because all the providers work together to improve health.

 · The overall healthcare spending and insurance costs reduce.
 Moving on, this model stresses providers to use less costly measures for treatment, which ultimately reduces healthcare spending.
-Since the Value-based Model lowers cost, insurance companies have to pay out less money.
+Since the Value-based Model lowers costs, insurance companies have to pay out less money.

-Problems in Implementing Value-Based Care
+Problems In Implementing Value-Based Care

 · There are several problems in implementing the value-based care model.
 Firstly, there is a considerable element of risk in this model.
 Therefore, physicians are not ready to adopt this method.
 Physicians report that this model reduces their compensation.
 Secondly, there is less availability of tools for physicians to facilitate this model.
 The elements of this model include care coordination, financial risk, and quality metrics.
 It is a fact that specialists are reluctant to take financial risks.

 · Moreover, the quality metrics/criteria also hold back physicians to practice this model.
 As a result, the physicians report that they are unclear and often too high to achieve.
 Therefore, it is safe to say that many specialists are still on the Fee for Service method, and they don’t want to adapt to the new model, which gives less reimbursement.

 5 Ways To Involve Specialist In Value-Based Care

 · Firstly, physicians face considerable numbers of performance measures.
 Therefore, it is essential to simplify the metrics to understand and adopt value-based care.
 Moreover, the metrics should be realistic, and physicians should receive training about them.